Ignition

 export default async function (ctx: ExecutionContext) {

-const { apt, file, directory, exec, service } = createResources(ctx)
+const { apt, docker, file, directory, exec, service } = createResources(ctx)

 // Each function is bound to the current ExecutionContext